2E0RLZ-10: My APRS iGate

 You don’t need the internet to use it, so it doesn’t rely on there being a good mobile phone signal wherever you happen to be.
 Instead, it uses established packet radio protocols on various amateur bands.
 A handheld transceiver can receive information packets for a computer to decode and display, and also send encoded packets out for others to receive on the same shared frequency.
 A network of digital repeaters re-transmit the message, transporting it further than the handheld transceiver can reach.
 Internet-connected receivers, called iGates, also collect the data and relay it into the APRS Internet System (APRS-IS) to appear on sites like aprs.fi.

 You can make one yourself using an SDR dongle and a Raspberry Pi.
-It is fairly easily done since there is a SD card image available which requires little configuration to get things going.
+It is fairly easily done since there is an SD card image available which requires little configuration to get things going.
 The result is a Direwolf-based APRS decoder which sits and listens to the APRS frequency via the SDR dongle.
-Thanks to aprs.fi, you can see from where M6OSR-10 is hearing stations.
+Thanks to aprs.fi, you can see from where 2E0RLZ-10 is hearing stations.

 The Raspberry Pi I use was kindly lent to me by Jeff Belcher.
 Thanks Jeff!

 After being down in Somerset for a few weeks, I set up my iGate as 2E0RLZ-10 and hung the antenna so that it points towards the M5 and the A38.
 Hopefully I'll receive the APRS of a few passing stations, though coverage is pretty good around here, thanks to iGates like G7LEE-1 covering the levels, moors and coast from Glastonbury.